stackrox/stackrox/operator/README.md

-# StackRox Operators
+# StackRox Operator

-* Central Services Operator is in `central/`
-* Secured Cluster Services Operator is in  `securedcluster/`
+Central Services and Secured Cluster Services operator.

 ## Quickstart

-Run the following commands while being in a directory of the operator (i.e. `central/` or `securedcluster`).

 1. Build and run operator locally.
 Note that this starts the operator without deploying it as a container in the cluster.